 Key Takeaway

-1. The bullish flag pattern frequently occurs on every forex time frame.
+1. The bullish flag pattern frequently occurs on every financial markets time frame.
 It is the opposite of the bearish flag pattern.

 2. Bullish flags signal the continuation of a preceding uptrend.